lucasmedeirosleite/EasyMapping/README.md

 # EasyMapping

-An easy way to map a Dictionary of attributes (which came from JSON, XML or just a NSDictionary) into a Class.
+An easy way to unmarshall a Dictionary of attributes (which came from JSON, XML or just a NSDictionary) into a Class and vice versa.

 ##Contact: